How to start a land clearing business

 Your bid should cover all direct costs plus your profit.
 A good target for your gross profit margin is between 30% and 50%.
 For example, if your fuel, labor, and equipment wear for a job total $1,000, a bid of $1,500 gives you a 33% margin.

-Some new operators forget to include mobilization costs—the expense of moving your equipment to and from the site.
-This can cost $200-$500 per trip.
+Some new operators forget to include mobilization costs, the expense of moving your equipment to and from the site.
+This can cost $200 to $500 per trip.
 Always add this as a separate line item in your bid so the client understands the charge and it does not eat into your profit.

 Here are 3 immediate steps to take: